DeDop/dedop-core/docs/manual.rst

 which should give you a first impression how the DeDop Shell is used.

-Please not that all DeDop Shell commands and also its sub-commands have a ``--help``, or shorter ``-h``, option that you can use for getting getting more information.
+Please not that all DeDop Shell commands and also its sub-commands have a ``--help``, or shorter ``-h``, option that you can use for getting more information.

 .. _tool_config: